FINRA BrokerCheck Scraper - Broker & Advisor Data

 Can I filter by state or firm?

 FINRA BrokerCheck Scraper supports a server-side state filter for individual searches (state: "CA") and a client-side substring match on current-employer firm name (firmName: "Goldman").
+Full detail records include each person's license exams, so you can filter by exam (e.g. Series 79) in your own post-processing.
 For firm-level filtering, use firm_search mode with the firm name as the query.

 Does FINRA BrokerCheck Scraper need proxies?